Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 hour

 One Humanoid you can see within range makes a WIS Save.
 It does so with Advantage if you or your allies are fighting it.
-On a failed save, the target has the Charmed condition until the spell ends or until you or your allies damage it.
-The Charmed creature is Friendly to you.
-When the spell ends, the target knows it was Charmed by you.
+On a failed save, the target is [Charmed](conditions.md#charmed) until the spell ends or until you or your allies damage it.
+The charmed creature is Friendly to you.
+When the spell ends, the target knows it was charmed by you.

 **Using a Higher-Level Spell Slot.** You can target one additional creature for each spell slot level above 1.
 - **Classes**: Bard, Druid, Sorcerer, Warlock, Wizard